-- 1. Have the following piece of wisdom written on a piece of paper: "Do not wrong or hate your neighbour for it is not he that you wrong but yourself." - 2.
-Ask the students to form a circle in the class.
+- a) Have the following piece of wisdom written on a piece of paper: Man has responsibility, not power. - b) Ask the students to form a circle in the class.
 Remind the students that the classroom is a safe place where everyone is free to share without fear.
-Perhaps go over the class rules (for example, "I agree to fully value and respect myself, the environment, all equipment and every member of the group for the time we are together").
-Once this is complete you can begin a Sharing Circle, where participation is encouraged but everyone is free to pass if they choose.
-You will pass around the quote as an indication of who can be speaking (only the person with the quote).
+Begin a Sharing Circle, where participation is encouraged but everyone is free to "pass" if they choose.
+You will pass around the quote as an indication of who can speak (only the person with the quote).
 By passing the quote you will also give the students an opportunity to read it to themselves.
 You could initiate the activity by telling your own story that relates to the quote (don't start with what the quote means to you because the students should figure that out for themselves).
-Hopefully somewhere in your circle ideas anger will come up.
+Hopefully somewhere in your circle ideas about power, control and responsibility will come up.
 When the quote has made its way around the circle three times put it into your hope bag.
 This activity may take about 15 minutes.